andis-spr/sshb.bat/README.md

 ## Features

-Find and select an SSH host stored in a text file, then
+Find and select an SSH bookmark to
- - start an SSH session in Windows command line
+ - start a Secure Shell session in Windows command line (via OpenSSH)
- - or mount SSHFS directories in Windows Explorer via SSHFS-win.
+ - mount SSHFS directories in Windows Explorer (via <a href="https://github.com/billziss-gh/sshfs-win">`sshfs-win`</a>)

 ## `ssh-hosts.txt`

-The bookmark list by default is stored in the `%USERPROFILE%\ssh-hosts.txt` file.
+The SSH bookmark list by default is located in the `%USERPROFILE%\ssh-hosts.txt` file.

-This script accepts SSH bookmarks textfile path as it's first parameter e.g. `.\sshb.bat "D:\ssh\ssh-hosts.txt"`.
+This script accepts SSH bookmarks text file path as it's first parameter e.g. `.\sshb.bat "D:\ssh\ssh-hosts.txt"`.

-### Format
+### Format of storing the bookmarks

 ```
 [label] user@host[:/remote-path] [keyfile-path] [port-number]